 The project was designed utilizing International Building, Mechanical, and Plumbing Codes and the National Fire Protection Agency codes and guidelines of the American Correctional Association (ACA) for correctional facility operations.
 The following is a brief description of mechanical, plumbing, electrical, and systems designs.

-The mechanical heating, ventilation, and air conditioning system consist of obtaining chilled and hot water systems from the CUP building to serve Air Handling Units in the roof penthouse and fan terminal units throughout the building.
+The mechanical heating, ventilation, and air conditioning system consists of obtaining chilled and hot water systems from the CUP building to serve Air Handling Units in the roof penthouse and fan terminal units throughout the building.
 Computer Room Air Conditioning Units were engineered to serve cooling to all telecommunications and security rooms.
-The mechanical, plumbing and electrical systems are monitored by a building energy management system.
+The mechanical, plumbing, and electrical systems are monitored by a building energy management system.
 An energy model was developed in accordance with ASHRAE Standard 90.1 comparing the building with a baseline model in order to calculate energy savings to obtain LEED version 4.0 Silver Certification.

 The plumbing system consists of obtaining hot water from the CUP building and includes engineered distribution piping, sanitary and storm sewer piping, venting, and roof drains.
 The plumbing system was designed to reduce water usage by 52% less than the baseline standard to obtain LEED version 4.0 Silver Certification.
 Gas service was provided to the Sheriff's building to serve kitchen and laundry equipment.